bridging-the-gap/bridging-the-gap.github.io/index.md

 ### Edit Student Profile Page

-Students will be able to edit their profiles via this page.
+Students can edit their profiles via this page.
+They can change almost all fields they added in during signup but they cannot edit their emails.

 <img src="doc/edit-profile-page-M3.png">